Thursday, March 9, 2017

 • Do 2 Thessalonians 2:15 And 2 Thessalonians 3:6 Prove The Necessity Of Roman Catholic Oral Tradition?:

--The previous context of 2 Thessalonians 2:15 reveals that the Apostle Paul is speaking of traditions pertaining to the second coming of Christ.
+-The prior context of 2 Thessalonians 2:15 reveals that the Apostle Paul is speaking of traditions pertaining to the second coming of Christ.
 Those should be measured against apostates who pervert the truths concerning that doctrine, eternal salvation, and the gospel.
-These topics are addressed in both the Old and New Testaments (Daniel 7:13-14; Zechariah 14:1-9; Matthew 24:5-27; Psalm 22-23; Isaiah 53; John 3:16).
-Hence, there is no need to depend on extra-biblical oral traditions.
+These topics are addressed in elsewhere in Scripture (Daniel 7:13-14; Zechariah 14:1-9; Matthew 24:5-27; Psalm 22-23; Isaiah 53).
+Hence, there is no need to rely on extra-biblical oral tradition for such teachings.

 • Are The Traditions Of The Roman Catholic Church Equal To The Bible In Terms Of Authority?:

 -Jesus Christ rebuked the scribes and Pharisees for placing their own traditions on par with the Old Testament in terms of authority (Matthew 15:1-9; Mark 7:1-13).
 This scenario is a mirror reflection of the modern-day Roman Catholic Church because it teaches as God-given truth its own oral traditions.
 It claims that its traditions were handed down to us from the early church fathers, just as the religious leaders whom Christ scolded claimed that their traditions were passed on to them from the elders.
 The Roman Catholic Church, like the scribes and Pharisees of the Law, say that their traditions are of divine origin.
 The scribes and Pharisees taught doctrinal error as a result of putting man-made tradition on the same level of authority as Scripture.
-The Magisterium of the Roman Catholic Church has fallen into the same grievous error for its inflated perspective of "oral tradition" and claims to perpetual teaching infallibility.
-The underlying issue is pride amongst religious leaders.
+The Magisterium of the Roman Catholic Church has fallen into the same grievous error for its inflated perspective of oral tradition.
+It has gone a step even further than those Christ scolded by claiming for itself perpetual teaching infallibility.

 Saturday, March 4, 2017